leonlinsx/minimal-mistakes/_posts/2020-10-02-2020-substack-review.md

 The good news is that Substack is still so young and they have time to figure this out.
 Writing is not going to go away, and Substack has a role to play in reducing friction for people who want to write.

-*Credit to the Type House writer's group for the the feature wishlist*
+*Credit to [Lenny Rachitsky](https://www.lennyrachitsky.com/ "Lenny"), [Li Jin](http://Li.substack.com "Li"), [Josh Constine](http://Constine.substack.com "Josh") and all the other members of the Type House writer's group for the the feature wishlist*

 ## Footnotes